-- A. Syllabus of the Designed course
+- A. Syllabus of the course

-- B. Lesson plans of the Designed course
+- B. Lesson plans of the course

-- C. Materials of the Designed course
+- C. Materials for the course

 Each written section of the TLP is developed to academically support your choices and reasoning when developing a practical set of syllabus and lesson plans.
 As like for the Research Thesis, your advisor will be there to address any concerns and help you identify and support you during the development of reasons and materials for the overall Teaching and Learning Project.